georgleber/georgleber.github.io/category/bread-baking.md

 ---
-layout: category
+layout: #category
-title: Edge Case
+title: Brot backen
 ---

 Sample category page.
 You need to create a page for each category.